 - Personal care products

-The secure construction of today's homes also contributes greatly to inferior IAQ.
-Enhancements like weather stripping and storm doors are used to save on heating and cooling expenses.
-However, they also block enough ventilation by keeping indoor air in and outside air out.
-The consequence could be an accumulation of fumes within your house.
+The secure construction of today's homes also contributes majorly to inferior IAQ.
+Enhancements like weather stripping and storm doors are used to save on heating and cooling bills.
+However, they also stop enough ventilation by keeping indoor air in and exterior air out.
+The consequence may be an accumulation of fumes within your residence.

 Poor IAQ can be a direct or indirect cause of various health problems.
-Medical groups have found that as many as half of all illnesses are tied or worsened by indoor air pollution.
+Medical groups have determined that as many as half of all illnesses are tied or irritated by indoor air pollution.

-Vapors within your house can cause flu-like sickness including headaches, nausea and respiratory irritation.
+Vapors within your residence can result in flu-like illness including headaches, nausea and respiratory irritation.
 It can also aggravate allergies and asthma.

-Proper ventilation also plays an important role in bettering indoor air quality, as it lowers the amount of indoor pollutants.
+Proper ventilation also plays an important role in bettering indoor air quality, because it decreases the level of indoor pollutants.